-Through subsequent discussions, OGE identified the enforcement mechanisms that come into play when a Board member disagrees with a DAEO recusal determination.
+Through subsequent discussions, the enforcement mechanisms that come into play when a Board member disagrees with a DAEO recusal determination were identified.
 These mechanisms allow the Board member the ability to challenge that determination by seeking a higher-level review.
-The Standards of Conduct (5 C.F.R. §§ 2638.501-504) provide that where a DAEO decision is challenged, certain notifications are required.
+The Standards of Conduct provide that where a DAEO decision is challenged, certain notifications are required.
 Internally, the Chairman must be notified, as the head of the Agency.
-Where a Board member pursues his or her dispute of a DAEO recusal determination beyond the head of the Agency, that continued disagreement would require external reporting to OGE and potentially to the Department of Justice and/or the White House.
+Where a Board member pursues his or her dispute of a DAEO recusal determination beyond the head of the Agency, that continued disagreement would require external reporting potentially to the Department of Justice and/or the White House.